sagemath/trac_to_gh/Issue 50.md

 # Issue 50: install guide -- add more about colinux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/50

 Original creator: was